gg15c/USB-TypeC-CC-the-process-of-detections/README.md

 # USB-TypeC-CC-the-process-of-detections

 ## Introduction
 USB Type-C is widely used in modern technology.
-This brief note provides a basic process of the CC pins, and we have used a passive, a active, and a PD cable to show the electrical signal.
+This brief note provides a basic process of the CC pins, and we have used a passive, an active, and a PD cable to show the electrical signal.

 ## USB Type-C spec